- Check out your vehicle and road conditions before you begin packing and driving.

 Whether you’re moving long-distance or down the street, moving during the winter presents a unique set of challenges and considerations.
 Be sure to follow these six tips as you pack up your home and prepare to move into a new property this winter.

-When it comes to your car or moving truck, first make sure that the tires, brakes and battery are in top condition.
-You’ll also want to check all fluid levels and fill them if needed.
+Start with your car or moving truck, making sure that the tires, brakes and battery are in good condition.
+You’ll also want to check and fill all fluids.

 If you’re moving long-distance and don’t already have roadside assistance, consider purchasing it.
 This service will keep you covered should your vehicle break down on the trek to your new house.
 And, if you plan to drive your own moving truck, ask the rental company if they provide any kind of emergency assistance.

 Finally, create an emergency car kit that includes bottled water, non-perishable snacks, blankets, a windshield scraper, a flashlight, sand or salt and some road flares to deploy if your car breaks down on the side of the road.
 Don’t skip this step!
 Not only is this kit perfect for a winter move, but also it’s smart to keep in your car all winter long.

 2. Flip the “on” switch at your new home

 Before you hop in the car to drive to your new home, you’ll also want to ensure that the property is ready for move-in.
 Transfer all utilities into your name in advance, so they are on and functioning a day or two before your move, if possible.
 The days are shorter, darker and colder during the winter, so it’s extra important that the lights and heat are working as you settle in.

 While packing for your new home, be intentional.
 Color-coding your move is a great way to stay organized.
 With color-coded boxes, you can be sure that everything ends up in the right place for unpacking.